sigasi/sigasi_insights/content/manual/graphics.md

 Configurations are not cascading (unlike CSS).
 Coloring the `middle` block green does not turn all its internal blocks green as well.

-Note that the language can not see everything: it can not see blocks, wires or ports that are within another block.
+Note that the language can not see everything: it can not see blocks, wires, or ports that are within another block.
 E.g. we can't type `block block3 { color red }` as `block3` is part of the block `middle`.
 To access a block within a block, we have to nest configurations.